Arcthunder/hello-world/README.md

 Greetings!

-I'm a tactician who abuses the diverse range and effects of a variety of tomes.
+I'm a tactician who abuses the diverse range and effects of different tomes.